tjdwill/cpp-notes/design/large-scale-c++-design.md

 ## Levelization

+Goal: Remove and preempt cyclic dependencies via levelization techniques.

 This is the first chapter where we get into techniques for reducing cyclic dependencies.
 Lakos establishes that cyclic dependencies can arise in previously acyclic codebases due to increased feature requests (and associated time constraints).
 A design decision that may appear "convenient" could result in severe buyer's remorse down the line.

+> **Principle:** *Allowing two components to "know" about each other via `#include`
+> directives implies cyclic dependency.*

 ### Escalation